SPARKY-manoj/VAPT/Day1.md

 Internet securely
 * Access controls – Policies and procedures that restrict access to networks and resources only to authorised user

+### Application Security
+Application security involves identifying, fixing, and safeguarding vulnerabilities and weaknesses in software applications that attackers could exploit.
+This is crucial as applications are increasingly used to store and access sensitive data through the Internet.<br>
+Critical aspects of application security include:
+* Input validation – Ensuring all input to an application is valid before processing to prevent attacks like code injection or buffer overflow
+* Authentication and access controls – Requiring login credentials and appropriate permissions to access applications and data
+* Encryption – Encoding data at rest and in transit to protect confidentiality and data integrity
+* Security testing – Systematically testing applications to uncover security flaws before deployment
+* DevSecOps – Building security practices into every phase of the software development lifecycle